NHGRI logo

 Narration

 Chromatin.
 The total DNA in the cell is about 5 to 6 feet long which has to fit inside the nucleus of a cell in an orderly fashion.
 DNA molecules first wrap around the histone proteins forming beads on string structure called nucleosomes.
-Nucleosomes further [inaudible] and condense/gather to form fibrous material which is called chromatin.
+Nucleosomes further coil and condense/gather to form fibrous material which is called chromatin.
 Chromatin fibers can unwind for DNA replication and transcription.
 When cells replicate, duplicated chromatins condense further to become a lot like chromosomes, visible under microscope which are separated into daughter cells during cell division.

 Paul Liu